cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

   The clock input clk i shall coordinate all activites for the internal logic within the memory interface.
 All output signals of the memory interface shall be registered at the rising edge of clk_i.
 All input signals of the memory interface shall be stable before the rising edge of clk_i.

-.. note:: BLOCK cycles are not supported in revision 1.0.0
+.. note:: BLOCK cycles are not supported in version 1.0.0

 Caches
 ``````

-.. note:: Caches are not supported in revision 1.0.0
+.. note:: Caches are not supported in version 1.0.0

 Debugging
 ^^^^^^^^^

-.. todo:: Add requirements from the riscv debug
+.. warning:: RISC-V Debug Support is scoped for version 1.0.0 but is not supported in version 1.0.0-alpha1.

 Non-functional Requirements
 ---------------------------